 - This Does Not Mean the Death of Inbound Marketing

 Much of what I read and hear in regards to ABM is that outbound is key and that inbound is largely fading.
 This could not be more inaccurate.
-As has always been the case with demand generation, it is a combination of inbound and outbound that is the most effective.
+As has always been the case with demand and lead generation, it is a combination of inbound and outbound that is the most effective.
 Having your content searchable so buyers can find it and then responding via outbound is how you create a dialogue with your buyers.
 Simply blasting out to “strategic accounts” is not as effective and will limit the results.

 This is not to say that key account considerations should not play a role in your inbound strategy — it means that it is more important to emphasize those considerations and the role they play in persona development and the creation of content to support those personas.
 Understanding the mix of inbound and outbound rather than outbound vs. inbound will help drive better overall results.